 Note: Pineapple gomme may be purchased from Small Hand Foods (check the website for retailers near you, or purchase online).
 To make your own, peel and core a pineapple and cut the flesh into 1-inch cubes.
 Soak pineapple in a bowl filled with one quart of gomme syrup (ideally) or rich simple syrup (2 parts sugar dissolved in 1 part water over medium heat, then cooled) overnight; once syrup is well-flavored with pineapple, strain the syrup and save the sugary fruit for another use.

 - 2 ounces pisco

 - 3/4 ounce fresh lemon juice

 - 3/4 ounce pineapple gomme (see note)

 Combine ingredients in a cocktail shaker and fill with ice.
-Shake well and strain into chilled cocktail glass.
+Shake until well chilled, about 15 seconds, and strain into chilled cocktail glass.